APROXUS/tempo/README.md

 	- CLIENT_ID ( Your bot's Client ID...
 [Tutorial](https://discordjs.guide/preparations/setting-up-a-bot-application.html) )
 	- GUILD_ID ( Your server's Guild ID...
 [Tutorial](https://support.discord.com/hc/articles/206346498-Where-can-I-find-my-User-Server-Message-ID) )

-- Finally create the service files, see unit/readme for more information...
+- Finally, create the service files (see unit/readme for more information)...

 __*For installation on a Windows (10/2019+) servers...*__

 - Install [Node.js](https://nodejs.org/en/download) (this will also install [NPM](https://www.npmjs.com/))

+- Opening your terminal (command prompt/powershell)
+	- Right-click while holding Shift in the Virtuoso folder and select the option to open a terminal, command prompt, or powershell window in that directory

 - Install necessary Node dependencies:
-	- Run "npm i --production"
+	- Run "npm i --production" in the terminal windows

 - Duplicate or rename ".env.example" to ".env" and edit the following properties:
 	- TOKEN ( Your bot's Token...
 [Tutorial](https://discordjs.guide/preparations/setting-up-a-bot-application.html) )